 I also checked with Woody's former college classmates.
 James A. Stuckey backed his two fraternity brothers with this elegant testimonial he sent me: "I, James Albert Stuckey, was a member of the Hanover College Choir in the spring of 1949 who, during the recessional, spied the shoe caught in the grate of the hot air register in the center of the aisle.
 Being the kind of courteous, thoughtful freshman so highly prized in those days, I stopped to retrieve the shoe ... and the grate ... tucked both under my copy of the hymnal and continued down the aisle.'"

 Edwin C. Steiner, Hanover class of 1950, also confirmed the story: "Yes, it was certainly I who fell into that hot air duct.
 I hit the hole cleanly; I didn't even scrape my toe on the edge.
 It was like stepping off a gigantic stair step, and I went into the hole all the way up to my thigh."

 Such is the story's appeal: Weddings are serious and solemn, so it pleases us to picture one where all that solemnity is shattered by a hilarious accident.
-Not being content with passing such a tale off as a funny story, we repeat it as a true one.
+Not being content with passing such a tale off as a funny story, we create a fictionalized version and repeat it as a true one.

 Barbara "grate's caught!"
 Mikkelson

-Sightings: Only Doris Day fans are likely to know this, but a non-wedding version of this legend surfaces in the 1966 film The Glass Bottom Boat.
-During a tour of a space flight center, Doris loses her spike heel in a floor grating, Rod Taylor picks up the shoe (with the grate with it), and Dick Martin drops through the resulting hole.
+Sightings: Only Doris Day fans are likely to know this, but a non-wedding version of this legend surfaced in the 1966 film The Glass Bottom Boat.
+In that movie, Doris' character loses her spike heel in a floor grating during a tour of a space flight center, Rod Taylor's character picks up the shoe (with the grate with it), and Dick Martin's character drops through the resulting hole.